This section illustrates aspects of St Mary’s history using items from within the archive. Further items will be added over the months ahead.

 In November 1935 the foundation stone for a new assembly hall, dining room and kitchen was laid by Lady Lansdowne.
 Built of reclaimed stone from the old Calne workhouse which the school had bought in 1934, when completed the building stood proudly above the lower grounds of the school.

 To mark the millennium St Mary’s commissioned an interactive sundial.
-The design was driven by the physics and art departments of the school and was undertaken by a team of pupils, incorporating ideas from the junior school, St Margaret’s.
+The design was driven by the Physics and Art Departments of the school and was undertaken by a team of pupils, incorporating ideas from the Preparatory School, St Margaret’s.